potatowagon/copinicoos/README.md

 4. Enter query.
 This can be obtained from Copernicus Open Hub `Request Done: ( ... )`.
 Just copy that whole string.

 5. Enter Polling Interval.
-Entering nothing will use default.
+Entering nothing will use default of one poll every 30 mins.

 6. Enter offline product download retries.
-Entering nothing will use default.
+Entering nothing will use default of 24 retries.
+That is half a day's grace for the product to be online before moving on to the next product.

 #### Resume download
 ![](img/i_mode_resume.gif)